How to List

 A Listing Agent or Sponsor must be a Listing Member of the Exchange which has met the eligibility criteria to act in respect of a particular product.
 A full list of current Members and their category of eligibility are available below.

 Response within 3 business days

-The issuer, via the Sponsor or Listing Agent, files an initial submission with documents in draft.
+The issuer, via the Listing Agent or Sponsor, files an initial submission with documents in draft.

 - Once a submission is received which meets minimum information requirements then an analyst is assigned to the application

 - The application is reviewed and a recommendation is made on the issuer's suitability for listing which is considered by the Listing and Membership Committee (LMC)